djey47/cool-updown-legacy/README.md

 It can manage one to many servers.

-It also pings monitored server (ICMP, SSH, HTTP) and display result.
+It also pings monitored server (ICMP, SSH, HTTP) and displays result.

 ![screenshot](https://github.com/djey47/cool-updown/blob/master/screens/screen-1.png)